WCW Hardcore Championship

-The World Championship Wrestling (WCW) Hardcore Championship was a title in World Championship Wrestling.
+The World Championship Wrestling (WCW) Hardcore Championship was a title in World Championship Wrestling (WCW) that was active from July 11, 1999 to January 21, 2001.
 The title was defended in Hardcore matches, in which there were few rules and restrictions and weapons were allowed.
 Eventually, the rules were changed so that matches began in the backstage area but would only end by pinfall in the ring, but later were changed back to 'Falls Count Anywhere' rules.
 The belt was created in response to the growing popularity of hardcore wrestling in North America.